Safe Co-Sleeping Positions For You and Your Baby

 Co-sleeping is by far one of my most enjoyable topics of discussion.

-Co-sleeping doesn’t have to be a scary subject matter for people.
+Co-sleeping doesn’t have to be a scary subject matter.

 In fact, if you practice safe co-sleeping positions you shouldn’t have any problems at all.